 - Go to the first area and have the students sit in a circle or semi-circle around the item (rock, bush, leaves, etc.) - The class will play a word association game.
 Explain that you will say the name of the object and then start going around the circle with each person saying something that is related such as what the plant, etc. needs to survive, what in nature needs or uses that object, or how it can be used.
 No repeats!
-If someone gets stuck, get some help from others in the class and then continue where you left off. - Keep track of the associations on the white board.
-Here's an example: leaf→tree→bird→worm→soil→rocks→centipede→and so on! - After going around the circle, choose another object from the course, the garden, or elsewhere outside.
+You will probably need to do a bit of prompting as they may not know about many of the connections in nature. - Keep track of the associations on the white board.
+Here's an example: leaf→tree→bird→worm→soil→rocks→centipede→and so on! - If the students would like another challenge, after going around the circle, choose another object from the course, the garden, or elsewhere outside.
 The students will find this game fairly challenging, but a lot of fun.
-They will start to understand the big picture. - If you run out of room on the board, continue onto paper.
+They will start to understand the big picture. - When you run out of room on the board, you can continue onto paper.
 Gather up everything and return to the classroom.
 Hang up the "connection lists" to display.

-- Do you think that the phrase "Everything in Nature is connected" make sense?
-Why or why not? - What was the most surprising thing that you felt along the way on your rope walk?
+- What senses did you use today? - What sense helped you the most to figure out what an object was? - What was the most surprising thing that you felt along the way on your rope walk?